Ogushigō Station: Lines

 The station is served by the Ōmura Line and is located 9.6 km from the starting point of the line at Haiki.
 Besides the local services on the line, some trains of the Rapid Seaside Liner also stop at the station.

 Station layout

 The station consists of a side platform serving a single tracks.
 The station building is a steel frame structure of modern design and houses a waiting room and ticket window.
 A bike shed is located outside at the station forecourt.
 A footbridge allows pedestrians to cross from one side of the tracks to the other.

 The station is unstaffed by JR Kyushu but a kan'i itaku agent operates the ticket window and sells some types of tickets.

-Adjacent stations

 History

 Japanese Government Railways (JGR) opened the station on 21 October 1944 as an additional station on the existing track of the Ōmura Line.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, control of the station passed to JR Kyushu.